 On the units I’ve worked, Labor and Delivery nurses also perform recovery after surgery.
 During recovery, the nurse will be exclusively with the patient and the newborn for about two hours.
 Along with administering medications, the nurse checks the patient’s fundus (the uterus) to make sure it remains firm and assesses the amount of bleeding every 15 minutes.

 The ideal recovery patient will have had a spinal (a type of medication administration).
 With a spinal, the mom’s pain will be well controlled.
 If the patient was laboring with an epidural prior to delivery, the anesthesia staff can also dose it to use in the OR for a cesarean section.

 Unfortunately, if your patient had an emergency surgery without an epidural, the patient will likely have general anesthesia, making the pain more difficult to control.
 In this case, the nurse will be busy administering medications during the recovery period.
-It’s ideal to get a PCA Pump to help manage the patient’s pain.
-(A PCA Pump is a type of pain management that allows the patient to control the pain medication administration).

 What Totally Sucks About Working as a Labor and Delivery Nurse

 Although Labor and Delivery is usually the happiest floor in the hospital, 1% of the time it is sad… really really sad.
 No one ever wants to hear the words “you’ve lost your baby.”
 When a baby passes away in the womb, it is called a fetal demise.
 These patients deliver in the same way as other patients.
 However, the nurses have additional things to include in the plan of care.